PDX-Capstone-Team-A/DxWiFi/documents/scriptingdocs.md

  limitations)

 ##Software
-All computer are running Linux kernel 3.4 or later.
-However, kernels as far back as 2.6 *should* work but we have not tested it.
+All computers used for testing were running Linux kernel 3.4 or later.
+Kernels as far back as 2.6 *should* work but we have not tested it.

 ###Network utilities